-Mr. Lam Yiu Por
+Mr. Lam Yiu Por Ms. Han Min Mr. Hu Huanxin

 In accordance with article 84 of the Company's articles of association (the "Articles of Association"), at each annual general meeting one-third of the Directors for the time being (or, if their number is not a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation.
-Accordingly, Ms. Li Lin, Mr. Wei Zhe and Mr. Lam Yiu Por should retire from office at the forthcoming AGM and, being eligible, will offer themselves for re-election at the forthcoming AGM.
+Accordingly, Mr. Wu Jian, Ms. Han Min and Mr. Hu Huanxin will retire from office at the forthcoming AGM and, being eligible, will offer themselves for re-election at the forthcoming AGM.

-The particulars of Directors who are subject to re-election at the AGM are set out in the circular to Shareholders dated October 4, 2023.
+The particulars of Directors who are subject to re-election at the AGM are set out in the circular to Shareholders to be dated September 15, 2022.